 What is a sacroiliac joint dysfunction?

-Sacroiliac joint dysfunction is a broad term used to describe injury to the sacroiliac joint.
+Sacroiliac joint dysfunction is a broad term used to describe injury to the sacroiliac joint or SI joint.
 This injury can be very painful but is often not life threatening.
 This injury is often very uncomfortable to life since it is difficult to perform everyday tasks.
 It has been found that conservative treatment is superior in minor cases of sacroiliac joint dysfunction.

 What causes sacroiliac joint dysfunction?